KiselAnton/epistula/DEV_GUIDE.md

 Hooks included:
 - `commit-msg`: Enforces Conventional Commits format and subject length
+- `pre-push`:
+   - Blocks push if backend code changed without corresponding changes in `epistula/backend/tests/`
-- `pre-push`: Runs backend tests and blocks push if they fail
+   - Rebuilds app (if Docker available), health-checks, runs backend tests, and blocks push if they fail

 **Note:** The automation scripts use `python -m pytest`.
 If tests fail with `ModuleNotFoundError`, ensure your Python environment has the backend dependencies installed.